Everson Griffen

-Everson Griffen (born December 22, 1987) is an American football defensive end who is a free agent.
-A graduate of Agua Fria High School, Griffen attended and played college football at USC.
-He was selected by the Vikings in the fourth round of the 2010 NFL Draft and played for them for 10 seasons before signing with the Dallas Cowboys in 2020.
-He was traded to the Lions later that year, then re-signed with the Vikings in August 2021.
+Everson Griffen (born December 22, 1987) is an American former professional football player who was a defensive end in the National Football League (NFL).
+A graduate of Agua Fria High School, Griffen played college football for the USC Trojans.
+He was selected by the Minnesota Vikings in the fourth round of the 2010 NFL draft and played for them for 10 seasons before signing with the Dallas Cowboys in 2020.
+He was traded to the Detroit Lions later that year, then re-signed with the Vikings in August 2021.

-Early years
+Early life

 Griffen attended Agua Fria High School in Avondale, Arizona, the same high school as Vikings Hall of Famer Randall McDaniel.
 At Agua Fria, Griffen played as a defensive lineman and running back for the Owls high school football team.

 As a junior, he rushed for 794 yards on 142 carries for eight touchdowns, and had 12 receptions for 168 yards and one 71-yard reception where he outraced everybody for a score.
 On defense, he was double and triple-teamed but still managed 47 tackles, five sacks and three fumble recoveries.

 As a senior, Griffen recorded 77 tackles, 16 sacks and a fumble recovery as a defensive end and ran for 1,251 yards on 159 carries (7.9 avg.) with 20 touchdowns and had 6 receptions with 2 touchdowns as a running back.
 His 2006 senior season honors included Super Prep Player of the Year, Scout.com Player of the Year, Parade All-American, EA Sports All-American first-team, Super Prep All-American, Prep Star All-American, Scout.com All-American, Lemming All-American, Super Prep Elite 50, Prep Star 100, Rivals.com 100, Super Prep All-Farwest, Prep Star All-West, Scout.com All-West, Long Beach Press-Telegram Best in the West first-team, Orange County Register Fab 15 first-team, Arizona Republic All Arizona, West Valley View First-team, Tacoma News-Tribune Western 100 and Gatorade Arizona Player of the Year.

 Also a standout track & field athlete, Griffen was one of the state's top performers in the throwing events.
 At the 2007 4A I State Meet, he won both the shot put and discus events.
 He recorded top throws of 17.67 meters (58 feet) in the shot put and 55.11 meters (180 feet, 8 inches) in the discus.
-Following his junior season, he attended the 2005 Arizona summer camp, where he ran a 4.46-second 40-yard dash at 6-foot-4 and about 260 pounds, which earned him the nickname "The Freak" and led to comparisons to All-Pro defensive end Jevon Kearse.
+Following his junior season, he attended the 2005 Arizona summer camp, where he ran a 4.46-second 40-yard dash at 6-foot-4 and about 260 pounds, which earned him the nickname "the Freak" and led to comparisons to All-Pro defensive end Jevon Kearse.
 Griffen also earned first-team all-region honors in basketball.